DanNgobe/nuel-sim/README.md

 ## 🚀 Installation

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.8 or higher (3.11+ recommended for ML features)
 - pip package manager
+- At least 4GB RAM (8GB+ recommended for large-scale training)

 ### 1. Clone the Repository
 ```bash